Theming

 Using CSS Variables and theme classes for styling.

 Blade Components uses CSS variables for styling.
-CSS variables are defined in a theme class managed by, the complimentary, Blade Colors package.
+CSS variable definitions are defined in a theme class.

 Blade Components uses a simple background and foreground convention for colors.
 The background suffix is omitted when the variable is used for the background color of a component.